 The newly formed fund will continue The Cooperative Foundation’s mission to expand and enhance cooperatives through research, teaching, extension, innovation and development.
 Through grant making the Fund will support cooperative research, sponsor cooperative education events and scholarships, and develop cooperative education materials and programs.
 The fund will accept grant applications twice a year with deadlines on May 1 and October 1.

 Formed by cooperative leaders in 1945, The Cooperative Foundation received much of its financial assets through the vision and generosity of St. Paul architect Thomas Ellerbe Sr. and his family.
-The Ellerbe contribution is a striking reminder that individuals can make lasting positive impacts.
-That endowment and contributions from cooperative benefactors continues to support the work of the foundation.
+Over the years many cooperative leaders served on The Cooperative Foundation’s board of directors including 17 members of the Cooperative Hall of Fame.

-The Cooperative Foundation’s legacy is one of providing the right investment at the right time to foster cooperative growth and innovations.
-Established organizations such Group Health Association, the Federation of Southern Cooperatives, the North American Students of Cooperation and the US Federation of Worker Cooperatives were recipients of The Cooperative Foundation grants in their formative years.
+Grants from The Cooperative Foundation played an important role the formation of such organizations as Group Health Association, the Federation of Southern Cooperatives, the North American Students of Cooperation and the US Federation of Worker Cooperatives.